This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Host Plants

-- Bee balm plants in shady spots
+- Bee balm – thrives in humid spots where mildew spreads

 Spore Dispersal Methods